| | |

 • In the bowl of an electric stand mixer, combine the instant yeast with the lukewarm water.
 Let stand for 5 minutes.

-• Add the dry milk powder, bread flour, all-purpose flour, granulated sugar, baking powder, salt, and egg.
+• Add the dry milk powder, bread flour, 1 cup of all-purpose flour, granulated sugar, baking powder, salt, and egg.
 Attach the dough hook and mix until the dough comes together and climbs up the dough hook.
 Knead with the machine for about 3 minutes.

-• Add the butter, a few tablespoons at a time.
+• Add the butter, 1 to 2 tablespoons at a time.

-• It will take several minutes to incorporate the butter, and you might have to break the dough away from the dough hook with a spatula from time to time.
-When the butter has incorporated fully into the dough (it will be sticky and batter-like), continue kneading, adding small amounts of flour until the dough comes away from the sides of the bowl.
+• It will take several minutes to incorporate the butter, and you might have to lift the dough off the dough hook with a spatula from time to time.
+When the butter has incorporated fully into the dough (it will be sticky and batter-like), continue kneading, adding small amounts of all-purpose flour until the dough comes away from the sides of the bowl.
 Knead for about 5 to 6 minutes longer, until smooth and elastic.

-• Line a 9-by-13-by-2-inch baking pan with parchment paper.
-Press the dough into the pan.
-Cover with plastic wrap and let rest at room temperature for 45 minutes.
-Refrigerate overnight.
+• Line a 9-by-13-by-2-inch baking pan with parchment paper, leaving overhang on the long sides.
+Press the dough evenly into the pan.
+Cover with plastic wrap, let rest at room temperature for 45 minutes, then refrigerate overnight.

 • Combine 1 cup of brown sugar and 1/2 cup (1 stick) of butter in a saucepan.
 Bring to a boil and continue boiling for 1 minute.
 Remove from the heat and stir in the 1 cup of pecan halves.
-Pour into the buttered baking pan.
+Pour into the buttered baking pan and spread to cover the bottom.

-• In a small bowl, combine the remaining 1/2 cup of brown sugar with the cinnamon and, if using, the finely chopped pecans.
+• In a small bowl, combine the remaining 1/2 cup of brown sugar with the cinnamon and the finely chopped pecans, if using.

-• Roll the dough out to a rectangle roughly 15 inches in length and 9 inches in width.
+• Roll the dough out into a rectangle about 15 inches long and 9 inches wide.
 Spread the remaining 1/2 cup of butter over the dough to within about 1/2 inch along the long ends.

 • Sprinkle with the brown sugar and cinnamon mixture.
 Starting at a long end, roll the dough up, jelly-roll style.
 Cut the roll into 12 rounds.
 Place the slices atop the butter-pecan mixture in the baking pan.
 Cover the dough with a kitchen towel and let rest for 30 minutes.